cap-js/docs/guides/domain-modeling.md

+---
+synopsis: >
+  Most projects start with capturing the essential objects of their domain in a respective domain model.
+  Find here an introduction to the basics of domain modeling with CDS, complemented with recommended best practices.
+---

 # Domain Modeling

 Domain Models capture the static, data-related aspects of a problem domain in terms of entity-relationship models.
 They serve as the basis for *[persistence models](./databases)* deployed to databases as well as for *[service definitions](./providing-services/)*.